TomatenKuchenDEV/docs/docs/counting.md

 ### Reset on fail {#reset-fail}

-If the current run is reset if a user makes a mistake.
+Whether the current run is reset if a member makes a mistake.
 A mistake is counting two times in a row and counting a wrong number.

 ### Reset on message delete {#reset-delete}

-Resets the run if a user deletes their message.
+Resets the run if a member deletes their message.
 Members can get confused if a number is missing.

 ### Reset on message edit {#reset-edit}

-If the current run is reset if a user edits their message *and* changes it's number or add normal text while chatting is disabled.
+If the current run is reset when a member edits their message *and* changes its number or add normal text while chatting is disabled.

 ### Allow chat {#allow-chat}